Makes 2 Stollen • Prep 30′ • Overnight soaking • Oven 1h • Easy

 Roughly chop the candied orange peel and add to the dough with the soaked raisins and remaining liquid.
 Knead into the dough so the fruit is well distributed.

-Brush each Stollen with a quarter of the melted butter, then dust with a quarter of the icing sugar.
+Just before the Stollens have finished baking, melt the remaining 80g of butter.
+Take the Stollens out of the oven and brush each Stollen with a quarter of the melted butter, then dust with a quarter of the icing sugar.

 Hi Anne, thanks for this recipe.
 I made it last night just as described for National Baking day today 17 May.
 I took it to the office where everyone said it was fantastic.